jamesshore/quixote/README.md

   // Here's our test.
   it("positions menu below logo", function() {
-    // The 'assert()' method checks multiple properties at once. menu.assert({
+    // The 'assert()' method checks multiple properties at once.
+    // You can also use 'diff()' with your favorite assertion library. menu.assert({
       // We can check a hard-coded value
       left: 15,    // menu is 15px from left side of page